BlackbitDigitalCommerce/pimcore-data-director/README.md

   * generate a response document including all successfully imported items and send that to the source system
   * track import errors
   * call another import which depends on the current one
-  * create / export documents (JSON / CSV / XML etc.) which other systems can use as import source
+  * create export documents (JSON / CSV / XML etc.) which other systems can use as import source
   * create response documents for single-page application / PWA frontend requests
+* execute imports and exports with the built-in REST API
 * Skipping records from the import source, e.g. if data is missing or the quality is insufficient
 * easy import of relations
 * automatically assign elements to relations via artificial intelligence / machine learning